SK Planet: Japan

 SK Planet owns and operates Cotoco under SK Planet Japan, a mobile gifting application where users can purchase and send gift vouchers from participating vendors and retailers.

 Turkey

 SK Planet deployed its first e-Commerce venture, n11.com, in Turkey in 2013 through a joint-venture with Doğuş Group under Doğuş Planet.
-It has since grown to become the top e-Commerce marketplace in Turkey within three years of operations beating out its rivals Gittigidiyor and Hepsiburada.

 Indonesia

 SK Planet established elevenia, an e-Commerce marketplace in Indonesia through a joint-venture with XL-Axiata in 2014.
-Elevenia is owned and operated under XL Planet, and is the first e-Commerce venture in South East Asia for SK Planet.
+Elevenia is owned and operated under XL Planet.
 Both joint-venture partners have recently placed a Series-B investment of $50 million USD, to further support the growing e-Commerce venture.

 Malaysia

 11street Malaysia is an e-Commerce marketplace owned and operated by Celcom Planet, which was launched in 2015 as a joint-venture between Celcom Axiata and SK Planet.
-Leveraging the growing Hallyu Korean wave reception in South East Asia, rising Korean actor Lee Min-Ho became a brand ambassador for 11street Malaysia during its launch campaign.
+Rising Korean actor Lee Min-Ho became a brand ambassador for 11street Malaysia during its launch campaign.